Milan's 10 best transfers of all time

 Seedorf enjoyed 10 glorious seasons in Rossoneri colours, winning two more Champions League trophies to add to those he already had claimed at Real Madrid and Ajax.

-One of the most graceful and technically-gifted midfielders of all time, he also won two Scudetti with Milan as part of a legendary midfield featuring the likes of Andrea Pirlo, Rino Gattuso and Kaka.
+One of the most graceful and technically-gifted midfielders of all time, he also won two Scudetti with Milan as part of a legendary midfield alongside the aforementioned Pirlo, and the likes of Rino Gattuso and Kaka.

 Alessandro Nesta - €30m (from Lazio, 2002)